 Mr. Engel has been nationally ranked as a leading lawyer in The Legal 500 U.S. (2010) and Benchmark Litigation (2011-2012).
 Reflecting his active practice in two legal markets, Mr. Engel was named a 2013 “Rising Star” both by The New York Law Journal in New York, and by Super Lawyers in Washington, DC.
 Mr. Engel has frequently commented on legal subjects in numerous print publications, including The New York Times, The Washington Post, The Wall Street Journal, and USA Today, and he has appeared on national news programs as a legal analyst, including on MSNBC, CNN, Fox News Channel, and the Fox Business Network.
 Mr. Engel has testified on several occasions before committees of the U.S. House of Representatives and the Senate.

-- Recently won a judgment for $157 million following a two-week trial in the case and have successfully argued multiple appeals before the New York Court of Appeals and the New York Appellate Division related to the litigation.
+- Represented Cammeby’s International in connection with a dispute centered on the control of a national nursing-home company and related fiduciary duty and malpractice claims brought against the operating companies’ owners and former attorneys; won a judgment for US$157 million following a two-week trial in the case and successfully argued multiple appeals before the New York Court of Appeals and the New York Appellate Division related to the litigation.

 - Representing former directors of Paramount Biosciences and ChemRx in connection with a breach of fiduciary duty suit in New York Commercial Division brought by a litigation trust.

-- Representing the SkyLink Group, an aviation services provider, in connection with New York litigation concerning breach of contract and fiduciary duty claims; recently won an appeal dismissing most of the claims.
+- Represented the SkyLink Group, an aviation services provider, in connection with New York litigation concerning breach of contract and fiduciary duty claims; won an appeal dismissing most of the claims.

-- Represented Medarex, Inc. in successfully defending against a dozen shareholder suits filed in New Jersey federal and state courts seeking to block a $2.4 billion merger.
+- Represented Medarex, Inc. in successfully defending against a dozen shareholder suits filed in New Jersey federal and state courts seeking to block a US$2.4 billion merger.

 - Represented a foreign investment firm as lead counsel in an international arbitration arising out of breach of contract and unjust enrichment claims.

-- Represent, as counsel of record, a private company in opposition to an appeal filed by Mariner Healthcare, Inc. in the New York Appellate Division, First Department
+- Represented, as counsel of record, a private company in winning affirmance of an appeal filed by Mariner Healthcare, Inc. in the New York Appellate Division, First Department.

 - Represented, as counsel of record, the leading trade associations for the mutual fund industry in support of the successful administrative-law challenge to the SEC’s proxy access rules; the D.C.
 Circuit expressly discussed, and adopted, the arguments advanced in Dechert’s amicus brief in the course of striking down the rules under the Administrative Procedure Act.